 To become a provider of the 2023 course, there are two steps to the application process.

 - First, complete the VBOA-approved ethics course provider application and agreement and include all required files/attachments.
 Once submitted, the VBOA will review the application.
 Once approved, the VBOA will provide first-round approval through email.

 Then, the VBOA Segment, written script and a helpful reference guide will be provided.
-The VBOA Segment is an approximate 13-minute video that must be integrated into the beginning of the ethics course.
+The VBOA Segment is a video that must be integrated into the beginning of the ethics course.

 - Second, to make sure the VBOA Segment is integrated into the beginning of the course properly, the provider will need to send the VBOA the entire course in the format it will be presented to course participants.
 The VBOA will quickly review the entire course to verify the VBOA Segment is correctly placed at the beginning of the course.